Hemp: Environmental impact

 Hemp is considered by a 1998 study in Environmental Economics to be environmentally friendly due to a decrease of land use and other environmental impacts, indicating a possible decrease of ecological footprint in a US context compared to typical benchmarks.
 A 2010 study, however, that compared the production of paper specifically from hemp and eucalyptus concluded that "industrial hemp presents higher environmental impacts than eucalyptus paper"; however, the article also highlights that "there is scope for improving industrial hemp paper production".
 Hemp is also claimed to require few pesticides and no herbicides, and it has been called a carbon negative raw material.

 Results indicate that high yield of hemp may require high total nutrient levels (field plus fertilizer nutrients) similar to a high yielding wheat crop.

-A United Nations report endorses the versatility and sustainability of hemp and its productive potential in developing countries.
-Hemp uses a quarter of the water required by cotton, and absorbs more carbon dioxide than other crops and most trees.
+A report of the UN Trade and Development endorsed the versatility and sustainability of hemp and its productive potential in developing countries, since hemp uses a quarter of the water required by cotton, and absorbs more carbon dioxide than other crops and most trees.